WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/works-on-arm-general-proposal.md

 ---
-name: 'Works on Arm general proposal'
+name: Works on Arm proposal
-about: 'Propose a project for Works on Arm'
+about: Proposal for Works on Arm
-title: 'Proposal: [Your project name here]'
+title: 'Proposal - Your project name here'
 labels: 'proposal', '2020-2021'
 assignees: vielmetti, kushalkoolwal